-We will be using a computerized program for the breakfast, lunch and milk break programs.
+We will be using a computerized program for the breakfast, lunch, and milk break programs.
 All students will be assigned a bar code which will be utilized to maintain breakfast, lunch, and milk charges at school.
 On the first day of any school week, parents may send money which will be applied to the student's account.
 Parents should pay in advance weekly, monthly or for any amount during the year.
 Parents may add money to their child's meal account online through Family Access on the school website at www.auburn.k12.il.us.

 Lunch prices are mandated by the Federal government and may be adjusted annually.
 The cost for a school breakfast is \$2.25 and the cost for a school lunch is \$3.25.
 Milk is offered for milk break to kindergarten students for a cost of 50 cents per carton.
-Milk is included with the breakfast and lunch unless extra milk is taken.
+Milk is included with breakfast and lunch unless extra milk is taken.
 Additional milk taken at breakfast or lunch will cost 50 cents per carton.
 Since running account balances will be kept, parents are encouraged to make payments regularly during the year to maintain a positive account balance.
 We strongly recommend that checks be used for payment.
 Also, be sure to place the check in an envelope and write the student's name and teacher's name on the outside of the envelope.

-Since this procedure was never intended to provide credit, the school will not allow a negative balance to exceed \$5.00.
-When \$5.00 indebtedness is reached, the account will be frozen and no additional charges will be allowed.
+Since this procedure was never intended to provide credit, please pay balances promptly.
 Children will not be allowed to receive a regular breakfast or lunch at that point.
 At breakfast, they will receive toast, juice, and milk and at lunch, they will receive a cheese sandwich and a carton of milk until the balance is paid in full.
 Monthly balance statements will be sent home.
 If you have any questions about your child's account, you should call the school.
-May 1st of every school year, we ask that all students who have a negative lunch balance pay the balance and no charges will be allowed after May 1st.
-Any money left over in the student's account at the end of the year, will be carried over to the following year.
+On May 1st of every school year, we ask that all students who have a negative lunch balance pay balance.
+Any money left over in the student's account at the end of the year will be carried over to the following year.

 As in the past, we will be glad to forward to parents an application for free or reduced priced meals as provided through the Federal School Breakfast and Lunch Program.
 These forms are available at registration, as well as any time during the school year.
 A copy of the application can also be found on the school website.
-Reduced priced breakfast is 30 cents and reduced priced lunch is 40 cents per day.
+A reduced priced breakfast is 30 cents and reduced priced lunch is 40 cents per day.
 Students will have the opportunity to select from two choices of entrees each day at lunch.

-PARENT NOTE: Many students have food allergies, and the cafeteria has to be closely monitored.
+PARENT NOTE: Many students have food allergies, and the cafeteria must be closely monitored.
 Food brought into the cafeteria is not to be shared with other students.
 Adult lunches may be purchased for \$3.65 from the cafeteria.